FluxxField/bionic-reading.nvim/README.md

 ## Requirements

-In order for the default styling to work, you will need to make sure your terminal and fonts allow for bold text
+In order for the default styling to work, you will need to make sure your terminal and fonts allow for bold text.
+The default styling just bolds the text.
+So, if your terminal is not showing bold text, it will look like the plugin does not work

 iTerm2:
 ```